1 Year Filmmaking Course

 course highlights

-During the course, you will practice your editing skills on up to 40 short films of different styles, create industry- standard showreel and present it to the panel of film professionals in a public cinema.
+During the course, you will practice your editing skills on up to 20 short films or scenes of different styles, create industry- standard showreel and present it to the panel of film professionals in a public cinema.

 Edit Festival-worthy Films